jumpinjackie/forge-e33-mod/custom/design/CARDLIST.md

 Some card centered around betrayal or switching allegiance.

-> Act 3: Lumiere post-gommage.
+> Act 3: Lumière post-gommage.
 Renoir, after Curator transformation.
 > Renoir: I know it seems absurd to offer oblivion as recompense, but perhaps that's the outcome we both desire.

 This the *IDEAL* flavor text for Choice of Damnations, if it didn't have the parisitic Arcane sub-type, but who are we to judge?
 We're doing the same thing too!
 So maybe we just have thematically adjusted reprint.